PeterUpfold/SSB/README.md

 This is a ‘base project’ template for a very simple site specific browser.

-The purpose of site specific browsers is to avoid the complexity and heavy weight of many applications‘ Electron-based "native" apps.
-These apps frequently have unnecessarily features, lack the security of a full browser's sandbox and/or potentially expose operating system functionality to web content through Node.js modules.
+The purpose of site specific browsers is to avoid the complexity and heavy weight of many applications‘ Electron-based “native” apps.
+These apps frequently have unnecessary features, lack the security of a full browser's sandbox and/or potentially expose operating system functionality to web content through Node.js modules.